 Gloria B. Solomon

 Gloria B. Solomon is an experienced litigator whose practice focuses on white collar criminal defense, government investigations and complex civil litigation.
-She has represented clients in matters involving allegations of bribery and public corruption, the Foreign Corrupt Practices Act, the False Claims Act, the Foreign Agents Registration Act, criminal antitrust violations, government contracts fraud and mortgage fraud.
+She has represented clients in matters involving alleged bribery and public corruption, the Foreign Corrupt Practices Act, the False Claims Act, the Foreign Agents Registration Act, criminal antitrust violations, government contracts fraud, and mortgage fraud.
 She has also represented corporations, partnerships and individuals in actions involving business and real estate transactions, professional liability claims, civil antitrust claims, partnership disputes, commercial contract disputes and business torts.
 In addition, she is the firm’s managing member.

 Ms. Solomon earned her B.A., summa cum laude, in 1978 from Tufts University, where she was elected to Phi Beta Kappa, and her J.D., cum laude, in 1981 from Harvard Law School.
 Ms. Solomon is admitted to the District of Columbia and Maryland bars, and to the bars of a number of federal courts, including the U.S. District Courts for the District of Columbia and Maryland, the U.S. Courts of Appeals for the D.C.
 Circuit and the Fourth Circuit, and the United States Supreme Court.

 - Defense of the CEO of a government contracting firm against charges of bribery of a public official and honest services wire fraud.
 After a two-week trial, our client was acquitted on all counts.

 - Defense of a former U.S. Congressman in a major public corruption case involving allegations of bribery, honest services fraud and FCPA violations.
 The case involved an eight-week jury trial and several appeals, as well as a related Constitutional challenge to the search of the Congressman’s office.
 After the Supreme Court decision in United States v.
 McDonnell, we brought a Section 2255 motion that resulted in the vacation of most counts of conviction and a substantial reduction in sentence.

 - Defense of a former Fannie Mae employee in a False Claims Act investigation into transactions involving multi-million dollar apartment complexes.